 Tim made the jump back into comedy with a little help from Jack and US creator Dominic Fera.
 Titled We’ve All Been There, the video is a comedic take on what people will do to get back at their exes, from stealing their little brother to crashing a car into their house.

 Jack and Dean premiered their new comedy sketch Self-Conscious Computer, featuring Anna Akana.
-The sketch looks at Dean’s relationship with his laptop, and if you’re looking for a more in-depth description, we suggest the following tweet from Ciaran OBrien, “Please, watch this if you like the movie Her, but didn’t like the length, depth, quality of acting or production.”
+The sketch looks at Dean’s relationship with his laptop, and if you’re looking for a more in-depth description, we suggest the following tweet from Ciaran OBrien: “Please, watch this if you like the movie Her, but didn’t like the length, depth, quality of acting, or production.”

 The final screening we attended was the LGBTQ+ one on Saturday afternoon, which featured videos from Calum McSwiggan and Riyadh Khalaf, amongst others.
-It was the only one we attended that featured a Q&A afterward, and many of the answers given gave much more insight into the videos premiered.
+It was the only one we attended that featured a Q&A afterwards, and many of the answers given gave much more insight into the videos premiered.

 Calum screened Love Happens Here, a spoken word about the importance of gay pride and why London has become a home for those who identify as LGBTQ+.
 It kicked off the screening, and was the first of many poetry pieces.

-Speaking during the Q&A about the casting of the documentary, Riyadh explained the process of getting volunteers, which included attending a fundraiser for LGBTQ+ charity Opening Doors London.
+Speaking during the Q&A about the casting of the documentary, Riyadh explained the process of getting volunteers, which included attending a fundraiser for the LGBTQ+ charity Opening Doors London.
 From there, it was a matter of picking the four who would be featured:

 “All of the stories were fucking amazing, but the four guys we landed on, Alan included, had the most powerful stories and that’s how we cast them.”